Purchase Order Financing vs. Factoring: Which One to Choose?

 Where do you use your funds

 Both these options are linked inherently.
 Not all businesses require invoice factoring to keep their cash-flow running.
-In the same line, PO financing is not a suitable option for all kinds of businesses.
+In the same line, purchase order financing is not a suitable option for all kinds of businesses.

 Invoice factoring follows completely different scenarios as compared to purchase order financing.
 To qualify for invoice factoring, it is important that you complete the task to get the invoice ready for your lender and to use the factoring line.
-Once the task is completed, an invoice is sent to the customer, you are eligible to factor the invoices.
-Businesses like consulting, manufacturing, and consulting can opt for invoice factoring.
-Moreover, the credibility of your clients matters a lot when it comes to factoring invoices.
-If you tend to work with small businesses, then factoring invoices might not be the right loan product for your business.
-However, if your clients are big companies or government firms, then invoice factoring is the right direction to get funds?
+Once the task is completed, an invoice is sent to the customer, you are eligible to factor in the invoices.
+Businesses like consulting and manufacturing can opt for invoice factoring.

 Analyzing your business needs is of paramount importance to determine which loan product is suitable for your business.
 There is no denying that both finance alternatives provide good standing for your business and support the major operations.

 Your business must have decent credit scores and business licenses to opt for these loan products.
-Thus, purchase order financing, and invoice factoring benefits businesses in different scenarios but serves to maintain finances – reach out to Porter Capital if you have any questions so that we can help guide you and your company to the best financial decision when it comes to lending.
+Thus, purchase order financing and invoice factoring benefits businesses in different scenarios but serves to maintain finances.
+Contact us today if you have any questions so that we can help guide you and your company to the best financial decision when it comes to lending.